 Dr. Fereidun Fesharaki

 Dr. Fereidun Fesharaki is the Founder and Chairman of FGE.
-FGE is a leading consulting group focusing on the oil and gas markets East of the Suez, Europe, and the United States, with offices in London, Singapore, Tokyo, Tehran, Dubai, Honolulu, California, Beijing, and Mumbai.
+FGE is a leading consulting group focusing on the oil and gas markets East of the Suez, Europe, and the United States, with offices in London, Singapore, Tokyo, Tehran, Dubai, Honolulu, Los Angeles, Beijing, Mumbai, and Houston.
 FGE was incorporated as Fesharaki Associates Consulting & Technical Services (FACTS), Inc. in 1984 by Dr. Fesharaki.
 His work is well-recognized worldwide for pioneering oil and gas market analysis and studies of the Asia Pacific/Middle East energy markets since the early 1980s.

 Dr. Fesharaki received his Ph.D. in Economics from the University of Surrey in England.
 He then completed a Visiting Fellowship at Harvard University’s Center for Middle Eastern Studies.
 He joined East-West Center in 1979 and led the energy program for some two decades.
 In addition, Dr. Fesharaki is the author of more than 500 papers and has authored or edited over thirty books and monographs.